He Says He’s In Recovery, But Is It True?

 Forest: I totally agree with that.
 I love the idea of the wife catching him doing the right thing.
 It’s not like he is doing the right thing in front of her intentionally to perform or pretend but that she would be surprised when she walks out and he’s working on his recovery materials or when he says he can’t do something tonight because he’s really tired and might be triggered tomorrow by not getting enough sleep…catching glimpses of how he is changing his view.
 I know this is so difficult because of the lack of safety in the past when it’s all been a performance and when it looked like all the right actions.
 I am always emphasizing that addicts need to be seeing people who specialize in this and have certification because they may be putting on a performance for the therapist and the therapist needs to know if this is happening.

-Anne: It’s very interesting from my perspective because I speak with women all over the world about their experiences with their addict spouse.
+Anne: I connect with women all over the world about their experiences with their addict husband.
 I absolutely know that people can change.
-If they make the decision to change and they work at it, they involve God in the process, and they are genuinely humble, accountable, honest and willing to submit to God’s will, anything can happen.
+If they make the decision to change, they involve God in the process, and they are genuinely humble, accountable, honest and willing to submit to God’s will, anything can happen.
 Even right now, I, myself am in the process of changing and asking God to help me with certain character defects I have and things I am dealing with in my everyday life that I really want to improve.
 I’m not completely healed or changed yet but I have faith that as I continue to do these things, I can change.
 I believe this about everyone.

 That being said, just because people can change does not mean they will.
 Sitting back and observing if they really are genuine and what they are doing to show that is what betrayal trauma recovery is all about.
 How do we establish safe boundaries while we observe from a distance to see if the change is real, deep and lasting…and is it sincere rather than just another way to keep me in the abuse cycle?

 Forest: I think this is a really good way to look at this.
-I use a lot of language about partners keeping themselves safe and is the addict acting in such a way that makes it safe for them.
-I definitely wouldn’t recommend even trusting–I know partners often never fully trust even if the addict is doing great recovery–it’s unsafe to trust unless there is real evidence of change.
+I use a lot of language about wives keeping themselves safe and is the addict acting in such a way that makes it safe for them.
+I definitely wouldn’t recommend even trusting.
+It’s unsafe to trust unless there is real evidence of change.

 I appreciate those working with addicts who have the expertise who can help them because, as a wife who has been injured by that, we are not able to do it.

 Forest: Yes, this can definitely get unhealthy when you feel like you are responsible for making sure they are doing all the right things or making sure you need to catch them if they do the wrong things.
 It’s so important for the addict to have their own accountability and therapist–whatever they need.
-Your organization is doing a great work in helping partners to work on their own healing and maintain a safe distance.
+Your organization is doing a great work in helping wives to work on their own healing and maintain a safe distance when they’re not safe.
 It’s great to see.